 Fact: When it comes to plastic surgery, you always deserve the best.
-Be sure to find a plastic surgeon who is certified by a legitimate medical board.
+Be sure to find a plastic surgeon who is certified by a legitimate medical board such as the American Board of Plastic Surgery.
 Another helpful tip is to browse before and after photos.
 Analyze their style and decide if that look is something you want for yourself.

 There’s a lot of misinformation out there on the internet.
 We’re always happy to share the real facts about plastic surgery with our patients from Austin, San Antonio, and Round Rock, and you can hear more about the facts in my interview with Studio 512 below.